Within This Page

 Lab Planning Concepts

 The relationship of the labs, offices, and corridor will have a significant impact on the image and operations of the building.
-See also WBDG Functional-Account for Spatial Needs.
+See also WBDG Functional—Account for Functional Needs.

 - Open labs vs. closed labs.
 An increasing number of research institutions are creating "open" labs to support team-based work.
 The open lab concept is significantly different from that of the "closed" lab of the past, which was based on accommodating the individual principle investigator.
 In open labs, researchers share not only the space itself but also equipment, bench space, and support staff.
 The open lab format facilitates communication between scientists and makes the lab more easily adaptable for future needs.
 A wide variety of labs—from wet biology and chemistry labs, to engineering labs, to dry computer science facilities—are now being designed as open labs.